microsoft/onnxruntime/samples/c_cxx/README.md

 cmake .. -A x64 -T host=x64 -DLIBPNG_ROOTDIR=C:\path\to\your\libpng\binary
 ```
 You may omit the "-DLIBPNG_ROOTDIR=..." argument if you don't have the libpng library.
-You may append "-Donnxruntime_USE_CUDA=ON" to the last command args if your onnxruntime binary was built with CUDA support.
+You may append "-Donnxruntime_USE_CUDA=ON" or "-Donnxruntime_USE_DML=ON" to the last command args if your onnxruntime binary was built with CUDA or DirectML support respectively.

 Then you can open the onnxruntime_samples.sln file in the "build" directory and build the solution.